bloggrify/bloggrify/README.md

 # First, you need to install the changelogen package
 npm install -g changelogen

-# Then, you can run the following command to test the process
+# Then, you can run the following command to bump the version
+# This command will update the version in package.json and create a new entry in the CHANGELOG.md
-npx changelogen --dry-run
+npx changelogen --bump

 # If everything is fine, you can run the following command to release
 npx changelogen --bump --publish